Zhuinden/MortarFlowInitialDemo/README.md

 - Using modules/components to provide data for the custom views

-- ViewPresenters are used now, and as such registration to the BundleServiceRunner is missing (onLoad / onSave from Mortar)
+- ViewPresenters are used now, and as such registration to the BundleServiceRunner is done (onLoad / onSave from Mortar)

 What is NOT DONE: